Vedant2331/Vedant-Swiggy-Data-Analysis/README.md

 - <a href="https://github.com/Vedant2331/Vedant-Swiggy-Data-Analysis/blob/main/swiggy%20restaurant%20data.sql">Swiggy Analysis</a>

 ## Conclusion
 Successfully answered all the insight questions necessary for a stakeholder using SQL.
-Alsocreated tables with key columns and rows.
-Prominent use of SQL joins, WHERE functions, Group by, functions,etc.
+Also created tables with key columns and rows.
+Prominent use of SQL joins, WHERE functions, Group by functions,etc.